Ardhat/docs/python.md

   </div>
 </section>

-More info on using Python Firmata [here](https://github.com/tino/pyFirmata).
+More info on using Python Firmata can be found [here](https://github.com/tino/pyFirmata).